 7. Goin’ Off – Biz Markie

 Comedic and Witty, Biz showcased himself in this album to the world.
 “Make the Music With Your Mouth Biz” and “Vapors” were so ear-catching because Biz made himself into a human beatbox.
 Biz was more of a performer, he gave great energy from the moment he walked on stage to the end, giving us childlike raps and jokes in his music he wanted it to be audible for children as well.
-Big Daddy Kane wrote the first five songs of this album for Biz, something that is usually frowned upon was completely accepted with these two because the strength of Biz was seen in his performances and beatboxing.
+Big Daddy Kane wrote the first five songs of this album for Biz, something that is usually frowned upon but was completely accepted by these two because the strength of Biz was seen in his performances and beatboxing.

 8. “The Chronic”- Dr Dre

 After a dispute with Eazy-E, a former group member, and friend of Dr Dre, he decided to split up with the group and leave, creating a new path of success for himself.
 Unknowingly to Dre, Eazy and his money hungry tendencies, signed over their contracts leaving the group with little control and rights behind their own art.

 An vengeful and determined Dre went on to create the best record label in the West Coast rap scene and arguably in this country in its time of success.
 Death Row was created with help from Suge Knight, D.O.C. and Dick Giffrey and “The Chronic” was the introduction to it all.
 The album is full of piercing and direct insults to Eazy-E after the friendship and bond had been destroyed over his recklessness.

 Dre created a mosaic of G-funk from Parliament and James Brown, whilst keeping the same energy behind his style of gangsta rap.
 The variations in this album made it relatable to the streets while also giving house parties a sound they hadn’t heard before.